 Here are some tips to get decent sleep while you are pregnant if you do nothing else:

 - Avoid caffeine if not limit the caffeine intake.

 Talk to you doctor and check out this infographic and more tips and recommendations below.

 - Restrict fluids after 6pm.
 This reduces the night time bathroom breaks.
 Complete your water intake more in the morning and less at night to get your daily water intake.

 - Workout early.
 Exercise helps everyone sleep better.
 Working out in the morning, afternoon and early evening will promote better sleep.
 Working out in the evening will have the opposite effect.

 - Sleep on your side.
 Preferably your left side.
 This increases your circulation to your placenta, which provides all the nutrients to your baby.
 Having back pain?
-Try placing a pillow under the right side of your hip & put pillows between your knees as well.
+Try placing a pillow under the right side of your hip to elevate your hip & put pillows between your knees as well.
 Suffering from heartburn?
 Place pillows behind your head to prop your head up and under the right side of your hips or invest in a great pregnancy pillow (recommendation below).

 - Heartburn still an issue?
 It smaller & more frequent meals.
 Avoid spicy or acidic foods.
 Talk to your doctor about medications.

 - Create a relaxing bedtime routine.
 It works for kids and it works for adults.
 Go to bed at the same time every night.
 Your routine may also include a warm bath, reading a book, or getting a foot massage from your significant other.
 Whatever your routine, stick to it.